ajhenley/gitbook/mvc_model_view_controller.md

 <!--djw:done-->
-**Model–view–controller (MVC)** is a software architectural pattern.
-It divides an application into three interconnected parts.
-This allows you to separate internal representations of information from the ways that information is presented to (or accepted from) the user.
-This architecture has become extremely popular for designing web applications.
+**Model–view–controller (MVC)** is a commonly used software architectural pattern.
+It divides an application into three interconnected parts as described below.

 ![](https://upload.wikimedia.org/wikipedia/commons/a/a0/MVC-Process.svg)
 ####Components
 **The model** directly manages the data, logic and rules of the application.
+The model is represented in your application by Oracle and any data-management related classes.

 **A view** can be any output representation of information, such as a chart or a diagram.
-Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.
-In applications you will create the view will be the web page.
+Multiple views of the same information are possible.
+For example, you might show a bar chart to management and a tabular view to accountants.
+The web page in the browser represents the view in applications created for this course.

 **The controller** accepts input and converts it to commands for the model or view.
 The controller can also manage the logic and rules of the application.
+The servlet represents the controller in applications created for this course.

 ####Interactions between the components
-* A controller can send commands to the model to update the model's state (e.g. editing a document).
-It can also send commands to its associated view to change the view's presentation of the model (e.g. by scrolling through a document).
+* A controller sends commands to the model.
+These commands can update the model's state (e.g. editing a document).
+The controller also sends commands to its associated view.
+This changes the view's presentation of the model.
-* A model stores data that is retrieved according to commands from the controller and displayed in the view.
+* A model stores the data.
+Commands from the controller retrieve the data and display it in the view.
 * A view generates an output presentation to the user based on changes in the model.

 ####How this affects you